Deeksha-kulal/image-processing/README.md

  [17.
 31. 19.]]

 ## program 8:
-## Develop a program to find the  sum of neighbours of each element in the matrix.
+## Develop a program to find the neighbours of each element in the matrix.

 import numpy as np
 i=0